I’ve asked Gemini to summarize Hanami 2.2 Guides, so I will share with you:

 - HTML Safety: Automatic escaping.
 Use

-<%= raw unsafe_html %>
+<%= raw unsafe_html %>ormy_string.html_safewith caution.

-Parts (app/views/parts/
+Parts (app/views/parts/)

 - Decorate exposed objects with view-specific logic.